jpaulm/javafbp-websockets/README.md

 LogBack Logging
 -------
-Some information will be logged on the console - this uses the Apache logging tool (`logback`), via the `slf4j` interface.
+Some information will be logged on the console - this uses the Apache logging tool LogBack, via the `slf4j` interface.
 If you want to change the logging level, change the Root level value in `logback.xml` in the `classpath`:

     <?xml version="1.0" encoding="UTF-8"?>
     <Configuration status="WARN">